trumpfheller/trumpfheller.github.io/databasics/ev.md

 ![grouped by Year](tier11.png "grouped by Year")

-The average range would leave me stranded on the highway, 35 miles missing till home.
+1. The average range would leave me stranded on the highway, 35 miles missing till home.
 But the maximum range would work.
-Now let’s look how big the battery would need to be.

-These numbers are showing:
-Batteries
-- the biggest available batteries in 2023 got bigger in 2024,
+2. the biggest available batteries in 2023 got bigger in 2024,
-- the smallest available batteries got even smaller from 2023 to 2024.
+3. the smallest available batteries got even smaller from 2023 to 2024.

+On emore time the same results from a different perspective:

 ![batteries](tier20.png "batteries")